This story was published more than 4 years ago.

 We have seen enough to come to the conclusion that these games are not behaving consistently across casinos, and even between coin sizes on the same games.
 Whether by design or negligent programming, it is clear that Betsoft's progressive jackpot games are not paying jackpots fairly at all times.

 This brings us to a recent disturbing case of Jason, a player at a Bitcoin focused casino known as Betcoin.ag.
 Jason was playing the Betsoft progressive slot The Glam Life when he triggered a free spins round.
 During that round he hit the game's top paying combination, five yachts straight across the middle payline.
 His screenshot below shows that he was betting the maximum number of coins: 25 paylines, 5 coins each, for a total of 125 coins.
 According to the game's paytable (also below) that clearly states "5 yacht icons on max bet wins jackpot", that means he should have won the progressive jackpot for the coin size at which he was playing (0.5 mBTC as it happened).
 The screenshot clearly shows this to be a million mBTC win.
 Instead Betsoft's game paid out 1000 coins (500 mBTC) for the line.
+That payout does not match the game's paytable that indicates 5 yachts should be worth 25,000 coins, assuming a jackpot is not won.
 The 1450 in the screenshot is the total of the free spins round.

 Betcoin.ag Casino's customer service department informed Jason that he did not qualify for the jackpot because he was not "max-betting" at the highest coin size of 1 mBTC.
 This is obviously nonsense because we know from tracking the jackpots at Bovada that Betsoft games maintain a separate jackpot at each coin size.
 After the player pointed this out to the casino, it came back to him and changed their story, saying that he did not qualify for the jackpot because the winning spin was made during a free spins round.
 This is an extraordinary claim, as there is nothing in the game or its paytable that states this rule and neither the casino nor Betsoft has provided any evidence to support this claim.